 Yes, I’m blind, and I’m a human being too.

-We need much more than money and material resources in order to develop a society.
+We need much more than money and material resources to develop a society.

 We need an education system that includes courses about people with disabilities and how to deal with disabilities.
 Young people need to be educated to be a person with other persons, and to pay attention to the other persons.